 Planning permission was sort, in 2007, for temporary consent to erect display advertisement hoardings on the Burlington House.
 The application stated that it was intended to cover the four sides of the building with clean building wrap incorporating two areas, east and west, for the display areas.
 It was expected that the displays would be changed regularly and glare kept to a minimum.
 Justification was based on the DDC ‘Dover Pride’ initiative that included a campaign to encourage entrepreneurship.
 The grand advert proposal was rejected.

 This created a great deal of uncertainty for the proprietors and staff of the County Hotel and in Spring 2014, a Compulsory Purchase Order (CPO) was issued.
-Owners of both residential and existing commercial properties in the area have also been issued with CPOs including the nationally highly esteemed Light of India restaurant.
-Both the County Hotel and the Light of India have now been demolished.
+Owners of both residential and existing commercial properties in the area were issued with CPOs including the nationally highly esteemed Light of India restaurant.
+All were subsequently demolished.

 Albeit, ASDA, pulled out of the proposal but another retail chain has, apparently, stepped in.
 Cineworld have agreed to set up a six-screen cinema and Marks & Spencers are proposing down size the Dover store and move from Biggin Street into the redevelopment area.
-As for Burlington House, it was announced in February 2014 that DDC have applied to the Secretary of State for a CPO to be issued to the landowners on which Burlington House stands.
-This was ratified in February 2015 and it has now demolished.
+As for Burlington House, it was announced in February 2014 that DDC have applied to the Secretary of State for a CPO to be issued to the land owners on which Burlington House stands.
+This was ratified on 27 February 2015 by the Communities Secretary Eric Pickles and demolition began.